inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 ## Introduction

 Tax Inclusive pricing allows you to set the final prices for products and shipping options regardless of the customer's applicable tax rates.
-When tax-inclusive prices are used, Medusa automatically calculates the tax amount for a given price.
+When tax-inclusive prices are used, InBzar automatically calculates the tax amount for a given price.

 This can be useful when some countries have the same currency but have different tax rates.
 If you want your prices to be the same across these countries, you have to manage two price lists to account for the tax differences.
 Using tax-inclusive pricing you only have to specify the price once.

-Then, Medusa handles calculating the tax amount using the tax rate and the tax-inclusive price.
+Then, InBzar handles calculating the tax amount using the tax rate and the tax-inclusive price.
 This is managed in the backend and relayed to accounting and analytics tools.

 ---